David-Carlson/BlackBody/README.md

 # BlackBody Radiation Simulator
 I simulated blackbody radiation, which is light (and other spectrums) given off an object due to heat.
 [Wikipedia](https://en.wikipedia.org/wiki/Black-body_radiation) elaborates well on this.
 I also created an offshoot of this in ProcessingJS.
-Check it out, it's interactive!
-[Khan program](khan) For a given heat, I can calculate the power of any particular wavelength of electro-magnetic radiation.
+[Check it out, it's interactive!](khan) For a given heat, I can calculate the power of any particular wavelength of electro-magnetic radiation.
 ![wavelength vs power graph](wavelength graph)
 This can be done through Plank's law of black-body radiation: